ckeditor/ckeditor5/docs/builds/guides/integration/configuration.md

 There are also two ways of arranging buttons in multiple lines.
 Both require the extended format.

-1. Set `shouldNotGroupWhenFull` to true, so items will wrap automatically.
+1. Set `shouldNotGroupWhenFull` to true, so items will not be grouped when the toolbar overflows but wrap to the new line instead.
 2. Follow 1st point and set the breaking point explicitly using `'-'` separator:
 ```js
     toolbar: {